wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 Future enhancements could include developing more sophisticated event detection mechanisms, improving real-time analysis capabilities, and optimizing the balance between detail and computational efficiency.

 # Installation and Usage
-For more details, please see [the official user guide](https://scale.riken.jp/archives/scale_users_guide_En.v5.2.6.pdf).
+For more details, please see [the official user guide of SACLE](https://scale.riken.jp/archives/scale_users_guide_En.v5.2.6.pdf).

 ## Prerequisites
 - **Compilers:** Fortran and C compilers are required.